snotskie/ttrpg/site/src/playing.md

 !!! warning "Rules Note: Group Movement"
     If a winning or succeeding side in any of the steps above is a group, then when they move forward an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.

+!!! warning "Group up and Roll for Focus"
+    You cannot roll and provide Help at the same time, so don't rush to roll at the top of the round.

+    If you and your allies would like to provide Help to one another, first decide how you will form groups.
+Then act as a group accordingly from there.

 !!! details "DM Note: Simplified Focal Action Rolls"
     You may decide to simplify the process of determining the Focal Action by limiting the types of Stats that are applicable each round.
 For example: